-There is no need to ask if you “can you have multiple merchant accounts?”
+There is no need to ask if you “Can you have multiple merchant accounts?”
 Instead, a better question to ask is if multiple merchant accounts are really necessary.

 Having more accounts involves more work.
 There are simply more customers and transactions to keep track of, so vigilance is a must.

-Having more accounts means usually means more payment gateways unless you are processing with SecureGlobalPay and our Multi MID platform.
+Having more accounts usually means more payment gateways unless you are processing with SecureGlobalPay and our Multi MID platform.
 Running transactions through merchant accounts simultaneously also means monitoring multiple accounts for fraud and chargebacks.
 Make sure you have the right infrastructure and tools in place to do this.

 Similarly, having multiple accounts does not necessarily protect a merchant from the consequences of a negative MATCH or TMF report.
 Processors may learn of a negative MATCH report on your other accounts.
 They may choose to upgrade their terms with you or even terminate the relationship.

 Multi Merchant Credit Card Terminal

 A multi-merchant credit card terminal allows several businesses to use one credit card terminal.
 As many as 20 different businesses can be loaded on a single terminal.